JonMuehlst/msh/README.md

 NO README!!

-Just navigate to the directory and type "make"
+Just navigate to the source directory and type "make"